An introduction to Conda

 to accept. - It will then ask if the location is ok, hitting enter will place it in our current home directory, which is usually great.

-- At the end it will ask if we want to initialize Miniconda3.
-There might be reasons to not want to do this, but until we hit one of those reasons, it probably makes things easier to say
+- At the end it will ask if we want to update our shell profile to automatically initialize conda.
+There might be reasons to not want to do this, but until we hit one of those reasons, for most users itâs easist just to say

 yes